 Also, an evil man named Adolph Hitler (supposedly a vegetarian who may of had mercury fillings) contracted syphilis at some point from a prostitute.
 In those times the remedy was a mercurial antibiotic called Salvarsan.
 Both men in history may not have been very rational if poisoned by mercury or if consumed large amounts of seafood.

 Hollywood Now Recognises There is Mercury in Seafood

 Both motivational speaker, Tony Robbins and actor, Jeremy Piven, have both publicly spoken about their battle with mercury toxicity as a result of seafood consumption.
 Further information on the effects of mercury toxicity can be seen in the widely documented cases of Minamata disease.

-If you remember in the 90's, Tony Robbins was very spiritual.
+If you remember in the early 90's, Tony Robbins was very spiritual.
 Tony and his wife promoted

 an alkaline vegan diet,